 Deep learning in today's world

-The impact that the deep learning has had on the world has been significant – and it’s only getting started.
-Learn more about what people are saying.
+The impact of deep learning is significant – and it’s only getting started.

-Find out how deep learning techniques are developed and deployed using SAS software.
 This step-by-step guide compares multiple neural network models and explains how to use them.
-You'll get an introduction to deep learning techniques, applications and how SAS supports the creation of deep neural network models.
+You'll get an introduction to deep-learning techniques, applications and how SAS supports the creation of deep neural network models.

 How deep learning works